DawidKarcz/decryptioexchange/README.md

-# Final Year Project in IADT Dun Laoighre, Bsc (Hons) in Computer Science.
+# Final Year Project in IADT Dun Laoighre, Bsc (Hons) in Computer Science - Decryptio Exchange Application

 In this final year project in Computer Science at IADT Dun Laoighre, the goal of this online application is to provide a genuine cryptocurrency trading experience simulation in a safe and secure environment.
 Decryptio Exchange aspires to provide users with a realistic and risk-free trading environment that is synchronised to the most recent exchange rates in order to facilitate their participation in the market.